jjrajani/songSociety/readme.md

     * Use any date in the future as the expiration date.
     * Use any three digit number for the CVC.

-* Once logged in and in posession of credits, fill out a survey form to see the app in action.
+* Once logged in and in posession of credits, fill out the survey form to see the app in action.